nagashi/Temperature_Conversion-Rust/README.md

 6.  **Display the Result**: After the calculation, the program formats the output to show the original temperature, the conversion formula used, and the final converted temperature.
 It uses specific formatting to display integers without decimal places.

 7.  **End the Program**: The `run_app` function finishes, and the `main` function prints a `"Program finished normally"` message before the application closes.

-**Key Concepts in the Code**:

-+ **Enums for Clarity**: The `TemperatureUnit` enum clearly defines the two possible units, preventing errors from using plain strings.
-The `AppExitStatus` enum handles different ways the program can end.

-+ **Structs for Data**: The `Temperature` struct encapsulates a value and its unit, ensuring this data is always handled together.
-This is a good example of object-oriented principles in Rust.

-+ **Error Handling**: The `?` operator is used extensively to propagate errors up the call stack to the caller, i.e., the `main` function which handles the different program exit scenarios qracefully using pattern matching.

-+ **Closure**: The `quit_prompt` closure eliminates code duplication when interacting with variables from its surrounding environment.

-+ **Modularity**: The code is well-organized into separate functions for specific tasks like reading sanitized input (`read_sanitized_line`), getting user input with validation (`get_user_input`), and formatting the final output (`format_conversion_output`).
-This makes the code easier to read, test, and maintain.

 **Key Functions**: